 - g.
 Emergency Action Plans: All Organizations must update their Emergency Action Plans for each facility or training space (available in the Appendices below).
 In order to do so, Organizations must review and understand any requirements imposed by the facility operator - h.
 Attendance: All Organizations delivering sanctioned, in-person artistic swimming programs or activity must record the attendance of all participants at every practice and ensure the records are available to be accessed quickly to ensure efficient contact tracing - i.
-Symptoms: Any Individual who is currently experiencing COVID-19 symptoms and FAILS the Government of Ontario COVID-19 screening must get tested or remain home for 14 days - j.
+Symptoms: Any Individual answering "yes" to any of the Government of Canada COVID-19 self-assessment tool questions or the COVID-19 Daily Self-assessment Attestation (available in the Appendices below) may no longer participate in the program or activity until such time as test results are received and they are cleared by their local Public Health unit to do so - j.
 Application of Health Orders: All Organizations and Individuals delivering sanctioned, in-person artistic swimming programs or activity reserve the right to ask any participant exhibiting COVID-19 signs or symptoms to follow public health orders and return home - k.
-Reporting: All Organizations delivering sanctioned, in-person artistic swimming programs or activity must report any confirmed case of COVID-19 through the OAS Illness or Injury Form - I. No Travel: Until further notice, OAS will not accept sanction requests for travel.
+Reporting: All Organizations delivering sanctioned, in-person artistic swimming programs or activity must report any investigated or confirmed case of COVID-19 through the OAS Illness or Injury Form - I. No Travel: Until further notice, OAS will not accept sanction requests for travel.
 Individuals should not seek artistic swimming opportunities outside the Organization(s) with which they are registered.
 Organizations assume all risk and liability should they facilitate any travel involving their participants - m.
 No Social Activities: Until further notice, in-person social activities will not be sanctioned or covered under the OAS insurance policy.
 Organizations assume all risk and liability should they facilitate any social activities involving their participants - n.
 Violations: Should an Organization or Individual choose to discount, or circumvent, public health, government, facility, CAS, or OAS guidelines, such action will result in the suspension of a sanction for artistic swimming programs or activity, and disciplinary action.